ChrisAkridge/Cix/docs/Code Generation.md

 For example, consider an `if` block.
 Such a block has a condition and a sequence of code to execute if the condition is true.
 If the `if` block occurs in a function named `InitRNG`, two assembly blocks are defined with the names `InitRNG__if_0_condition` and `InitRNG__if_0_true`.

-Any code following a block but not inside another is suffixed with "after", i.e. `InitRNG__if_0_after`.
+Any code following a block is suffixed with "after", i.e. `InitRNG__if_0_after`.
+If a block is followed immediately by another block (i.e. an `if` followed by a `while`), the after block contains only a jump to the start of the second block.

 ### Determing the Kind of an Assembly Block
 An assembly block has a kind, taken from the list above.
 The kind of the assembly block is usually pretty easy to determine, as it is set when the code generator enters a particular block.
 The only complicated kind of assembly blocks are the ones that come after blocks; the `_after` blocks.